fyrox-book/fyrox-book.github.io/src/fyrox/beginning/scripting.md

 To assign a script and see it in action, run the editor, select an object and find `Script` property, select your script from the drop-down list.
 To see the script in action, click "Play/Stop" button.

+Read the next chapter to learn how to use the editor.